7 Tips for Planning a Successful Field Trip

 Teachers and parents can provide opportunities for kids to build teamwork and social skills as they plan and prepare together for a special outing.

 As the excitement starts to build in the days leading up to the eventful day, involve kids in the planning and preparation.
-You'll acknowledge this anticipation, and extend the learning opportunities.
+You'll being acknowledging their anticipation, and extending the learning opportunities.

 Here are steps teachers and students can take together.